adelosa/learnasm370/README.md

 especially if you don't check for an overflow.
 The Decimal Overflow Exception can be turned off with the `SPM` instruction.

-The 2 additional instructions are required to stop the overflow abend.

     SR  0,0         Clears register 0 (Subtract R0 from R0)
     SPM 0           Sets the program mask to low values.